>house spider

 Apparently this thing dies if I put it outside?

-How the fuck did it cope before people built houses or did it just evolve alongside humans and it’s now dependent on us?
+How the frick did it cope before people built houses or did it just evolve alongside humans and it’s now dependent on us?
 Also if you completely purged a house of all house spiders would you eventually get more get into the house from outside or what?

 >Apparently this thing dies if I put it outside?